Code-Institute-Submissions/sullie-dev-meal-planner/README.md

 The project was created using create react app, Chakra UI and hosted on Replit

-1. Create a repo on Github
+1. Create Github repo
-2. Link repo to Replit project
-3. Import Repo
-4. Run `npm install`
+1. Head to **Vercel.com** and sign in
+1.  **New project** on the dashboard
+1. Import Github repo.
+1. Configure project
+1. Wait for project to build
+1. Once the project is built navigate to the project link

 ## Features